theholla/bike-love-q-a/README.md

 #### Message board
 **By Diana Holland**
-Date of current version: October 3, 2015
+Date of current version: October 8, 2015

-# Message-board
+# Bike Love Q&A

-A stack overflow clone.
+This is a prototype of a site to easily communicate with volunteers at a local bike collective.
+Curious about starting a bike collective in your own town?
+Know a sweet DIY tip for removing a crank arm in a pinch?
+Post your question or answer here.
+Everyone is welcome to ask or answer.

 ## Prerequisites